Bonus Depreciation vs. Section 179: What’s the Difference?

 Email

-When your business buys a piece of equipment, you’re supposed to spread the tax deduction over the asset’s life.
+When your business buys a piece of equipment, you’re typically supposed to spread the tax deduction over the life of the asset.
 But why wait?
 The Section 179 deduction and bonus depreciation are two ways to get your entire tax break upfront.*

 Bonus Depreciation vs. Section 179

-So what’s the difference between Section 179 and bonus depreciation?
-Section 179 lets business owners deduct a set dollar amount of new business assets, and bonus depreciation lets them deduct a percentage of the cost.
-In the past, bonus depreciation only covered 50% of an asset’s cost upfront, but as of the 2020 bonus depreciation rules this is now 100%, so now both methods let you deduct the entire cost in the same year.
-Based on the 2020 Section 179 rules, Section 179 gives you more flexibility on when you get your deduction, while bonus depreciation can apply to more spending per year.
+What’s the difference between Section 179 and bonus depreciation?
+Section 179 lets business owners deduct a set dollar amount of new business assets for tax purposes, and bonus depreciation lets them deduct a percentage of the cost.
+Typically, both tax benefits can be used together, though you’ll often find businesses utilize bonus depreciation once they have reached the Section 179 limit.
+In 2024, bonus depreciation is up to 60% of the purchase cost.
+Based on the 2024 Section 179 rules, Section 179 gives you more flexibility on when you get your deduction, while bonus depreciation can apply to more spending per year.

 When considering Section 179 vs. bonus depreciation, how do you know which works best for your business?
-We break down the main factors:
+Let’s break down the main factors:

 Key Points for Section 179 Deduction

-Section 179 deduction allows a taxpayer to elect to deduct the cost of certain types of property as an expense on their income taxes, meaning the cost of the property doesn’t have to be capitalized and depreciated.
-Here’s what that means for you.
+The Section 179 deduction allows a taxpayer to deduct the cost of certain types of assets as an expense on their income taxes, meaning the cost of the equipment doesn’t have to be capitalized and depreciated.
+Here’s what that means for you:

 • Covers improvement to real estate: You can use the Section 179 deduction for real estate upgrades, like adding a new roof to your building.
 Bonus depreciation does not cover this category.